-New Section 12292(a)(4) provides that at a minimum, the emergency sanitation plan for a TPPPS or gambling business contains the following minimum employee and public health requirements:
+New Section 12292(a)(2) provides that at a minimum, the emergency sanitation plan for a TPPPS or gambling business contains the following minimum employee and public health requirements:

-- All employees must wear appropriate face coverings while at the gambling establishment and all PPE in accordance with the emergency sanitation plan. - All employees must practice correct hygiene and hand washing or sanitizing (as specified) at least every 60 minutes. - Any shared equipment must be sanitized prior to being used by a different employee. - Upon return to a floor bank, under the control of the TPPPS, all chips must be sanitized or kept out of rotation for a time period sufficiently long to ensure that no viral threat remains (based upon the most current information available for the virus for which the state of emergency or other order is associated).
+- Each employee must wear a face covering, in the manner prescribed by the manufacturer, while at the gambling establishment as well as all personal protective equipment in accordance with the emergency sanitation plan - Each employee must wash their hands, or use hand sanitizer if unable to access a sink or handwashing station, at least once every 60 minutes.. - All shared equipment must be sanitized prior to being used by a different employee. - Upon return to a floor bank under the control of the TPPPS, as identified in subsection (c) of Section 12387, all chips must be sanitized or kept out of rotation for a time period sufficiently long to ensure that no viral threat remains (based upon the most current information available regarding for the virus for which the state of emergency or other order is associated was issued). - Require the Bureau, all of the TPPPS' contracted gambling enterprises, and the local health department(s) with jurisdiction over the contracted gambling enterprises must be notified of any presence of the virus associated with the state of emergency or other order identified in connection with an employee or owner of the primary owner within 24 hours or a shorter time frame if required by a local entity with jurisdiction(s).

 In addition to being transmitted through respiratory droplets of an infected person, CDC has advised that current evidence suggests SARS-CoV-2 may remain viable for hours to days on surfaces made from a variety of materials.
+Requiring the TPPPS to notify the Bureau, the local health department(s) with jurisdiction, and contracted gambling enterprise of any TPPPS employee that has come into contact with the virus provides adequate contract tracing and ensures the appropriate authorities are aware of the incident.
+This will also reduce the likelihood of additional spreading of the virus by providing proper notice to the contracted gambling enterprise so that it can identify and isolate any employee that may have been exposed to an infected TPPPS employee.
 These employee requirements are necessary to implement CDC and OSHA recommendations for basic infection prevention measures on minimizing the risk of viral exposure to employees and the public.

-New Section 12292(a)(5) contains minimum sanitation standards that must be included in an emergency sanitation plan of a TPPPS or gambling business, which are as follows:
+New Section 12292(a)(3) contains minimum sanitation standards that must be included in an emergency sanitation plan of a TPPPS or gambling business, which are as follows:

-- Any reusable face coverings or gloves must be properly cleaned, decontaminated, and maintained after and between uses.
-Face coverings and protective gloves must never be shared between persons. - The sanitation of shared equipment must include the use of a disinfectant that is on the appropriate United States Environmental Protection Agency's list of registered disinfectants, a diluted household bleach solution at a ratio of five tablespoons (1/3rd cup) of bleach per gallon of water, or an alcohol solution with at least 70 percent alcohol that is appropriate for the surface being cleaned. - For any shared equipment that requires sanitization but is not recorded by the gambling establishment's surveillance system, the primary owner must maintain a record of all sanitizations performed.
-This record must include the date and time of the sanitation and the name of the employee who completed it.
+- All reusable face coverings or gloves must be properly cleaned, decontaminated, and maintained after and between uses.. - The sanitation of shared equipment must include the use of a disinfectant that is on the appropriate United States Environmental Protection Agency's list of registered disinfectants, a diluted household bleach solution at a ratio of five tablespoons (75)

+- milliliters) of bleach per gallon (3.78 liters) of water, or an alcohol solution containing at least 70 percent alcohol that is appropriate for the surface being cleaned. - For any shared equipment that requires sanitization but is not recorded by the gambling establishment's surveillance system, the primary owner must maintain a record of all sanitizations performed.
+This record must include the date and time of each sanitation and the name of the employee who performed it.